Misuse of private information

 Information is often both private and confidential.
 As such, privacy claims may be brought as both a misuse of private information and breach of confidence.

-The Data Protection Act 1998 stipulates how “personal data” and “sensitive personal data” should be processed and stored.
-Whilst data protection rights are not privacy rights as such, there is often an overlap.
+The GDPR is "directly applicable" EU legislation that stipulates how “personal data” and “sensitive personal data” should be processed and stored.
+Whilst data protection rights are arguably not privacy rights as such, there is often an overlap.
+The Data Protection Act 2018 supplements the GDPR.
+The legislation replaces the Data Protection Act 1998, which previously governed data protection rights.

 How can I stop my private information being misused, my confidence being breached or data protection rights being abused?